bnza/gwa/README.md

 #### server

-An object containing the following keys
+An object containing the Geoserver server configuration data.

 ##### name